 Cream, garlic, cheese, and pasta – doesn’t that sound like a winning combination?
-This is one of those comforting type of dishes but works well for summer since it is all done on the stove top.
+This easy garlic pasta is one of those comforting type of dishes but works well for summer since it is all done on the stove top.
 It is kind of like a homemade version of Noodle Roni and is much better.

 This recipe is intended to be served as a main dish, but can be easily halved and used as a side dish.
-It would also be excellent toped with some grilled chicken or shrimp if you want an even a heartier dish.
+It would also be excellent topped with some grilled chicken or shrimp if you want an even a heartier dish.
 One thing you must do when making this is to grate your own parmesan.
 It really does makes a difference to grate it fresh for this dish, so trust me.
 Do it!
 It will be flavorful and will melt well.

 - 4 Tbsp butter